Taste Of Kerala, CR0 3PA

 The thali itself was overall less exciting than I'd hoped.
 One of the dishes was the same cabbage dish I had last time, there were two bowls of yogurt with different seasonings, and the sambar was OK but nothing special.
 I did like the dal, and wished there had been more.
 The fish component was the best part of it; well-flavoured mackerel in a rich, savoury sauce, served in a separate dish.
 I'd been offered a choice of two types of rice, and ended up with Keralan matta rice (red rice), which was a little too starchy and soft for my taste, but I've not had this rice before so perhaps it's meant to be like that.
 As well as rice there was bread and a poppadom; the poppadom was crisp and fresh, and the bread was nicely thin but perhaps a little on the chewy side.

-Tap water came swiftly on request, and was topped up from a chilled jug when it ran out.
+Tap water on all visits came swiftly on request, and was topped up from a chilled jug when it ran out.

 Kake's verdict: I'd like to explore more of the menu, particularly the fish and seafood dishes.

 Accessibility: No steps to get in.
 The toilets are up a flight of stairs with a sturdy handrail and one bend.